-- Sit in a cross legged position (one leg over another) and bend forward near the hip
+- Sit in a cross-legged position (one leg over another) and bend forward from the hip.

 The hip flexor denotes a group of muscles that allow you to lift your knees and bend at the waist.
 These become stiff during pregnancy and intensify hip pain.
 Here is how to perform this stretch:

-- The other leg on the floor behind you should be held straight with the knees standing erect
+- The other leg on the floor behind you should be held straight with the knees bent at 90 degrees angle.

-- Kneel with both palms firmly placed on the floor and the top of the feet pressed against the floor
+- Kneel on the floor and sit on your feet with the top of the feet pressed against the floor.

-- The lower body should rest on the feet and the upper body and ankles above the thighs
+- Ensure your lower body continues to rest on the feet and the upper body and ankles above the thighs.

-- Your forehead should touch the ground.
-Exhale as you stretch, and extend your arms to make your upper body parallel to the ground
+- Breathe normally and exhale as you stretch and extend your arms further to make your upper body parallel to the ground.

 For maximum benefit, stretching should be coupled with breathing.
 Deep breathe to allow more oxygen to the baby as you stretch.
 For those days when you don’t have time to stretch, it is a great idea to simply focus on deep breathing.